vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/Add-AriaNetworksVcenterDataSource.md

 Add-AriaNetworksVcenterDataSource -jsonFile .\invDeploySpec.json
 ```

-This example create a vCenter Server data source for each Workload Domain in the VMware Aria Operations for Networks instance using the JSON file provided.
+This example creates a vCenter Server data source for each Workload Domain in the VMware Aria Operations for Networks instance using the JSON file provided.

 ## Parameters